-Northern Lights is also a short, stocky, and hardy plant that produces the classic “Christmas tree” shape.
-Due to its reliability and flavor profile, Northern Lights has been crossed with many strains to improve their vigor, shorten growth time, and potentially even save their genetics!
-This makes Northern Lights one of the best marijuana strains for beginner growers, too.
+The strain Northern Lights is also a short, stocky, and hardy plant that produces the classic “Christmas tree” shape.
+Due to its reliability and flavor profile, Northern Lights has been crossed with many strains to improve their vigor, shorten growth time, and potentially even save their genetics.
+These factors make Northern Lights one of the best marijuana strains for beginner growers, too.

 6. Jack Herer

-Jack Herer is a cross of three classic strains in Haze, Shiva Skunk, and Northern Lights #5, and comes with a classic taste to boot.
-Jack Herer can be quite potent but can act as a good entry point for other energizing Sativas, if that is the sort of effect you are looking for.
+Jack Herer is a cross of three classic strains in Haze, Shiva Skunk, and Northern Lights #5 and comes with a classic taste to boot.
+Jack Herer can be pretty potent but also acts as a good entry point for other energizing Sativas.
 Jack Herer could be useful for depression, fatigue, stress, and ADHD.
-Jack Herer can have more uplifting, euphoric, energizing effects.
+Jack Herer can alternately have more uplifting, euphoric, and energizing effects.

-Jack Herer has been said to have a fruity, peppery, herbal flavor profile, suggesting terpinolene, beta-caryophyllene, and myrcene terpenes.
+Jack Herer is said to have a fruity, peppery, herbal flavor profile, suggesting terpinolene, beta-caryophyllene, and myrcene terpenes.
 Some variations also have a strong lemon flavor, suggesting limonene.
 Some varieties may contain high amounts of cannabigerol (CBG), but this still needs to be determined.

 7. Hindu Kush

-Hindu Kush is a great example of why you have to look beyond the Sativa vs. Indica label.
-In its natural environment of the Kush mountains, the same variety of kush plant grows tall like a Sativa at the lower altitudes, and short and bushy like an Indica at higher altitudes in order to survive in different environments.
+Hindu Kush is an excellent example of why you must look beyond the sativa vs. indica label.
+In its natural environment of the Kush mountains, the same variety of kush plants grow tall like a Sativa at the lower altitudes and short and bushy like an Indica at higher altitudes to survive in different environments.

-Many prize the hashish that comes from Hindu Kush for its spicy, earthy, vanilla, and sandalwood flavors.
-The noted musky, spicy, earthy taste that can come with some kush varieties could be due to myrcene, as well as some delta-3-carene.
+Many prize the hashish from Hindu Kush for its spicy, earthy, vanilla, and sandalwood flavors.
+The noted musky, spicy, earthy taste that can come with some kush varieties could be due to myrcene and delta-3-carene.